kekcode-9/video-player-next/README.md

 - “k” will toggle play/pause
 - “j” will move back in timeline by 10 sec
 - “l” moves forward in time by 10 sec

+p.s.
+**On full screen mode for smaller devices.
+The controls are smack dab in the middle of the screen.
+I have implemented the full screen for mobile with rotation for now due to orientation not having permission.
+This will be fixed in the next iteration (hopefully with orientation)**.